chrisk60331/auto_poc_doc/README.md

 - **Statement of Work Generation**: Create professional SOW documents from customizable templates
 - **AWS Architecture Diagrams**: Generate clear and professional architecture diagrams
-- **AWS Price Estimation**: Calculate cost estimates for AWS resources
+- **AWS Price Estimation**: Calculate cost estimates for AWS resources with two approaches:
+  - Local calculation for quick estimates
+  - Browser-based calculator for accurate, shareable AWS pricing
 - **AI-Powered Configuration Generation**: Use Amazon Bedrock to generate AWS configurations from meeting notes or transcripts
 - **End-to-End Workflow**: Go from meeting notes to complete deliverables in a single command
 - Dual interface: